AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 1. How do I contribute to AppFlowy?
 2. How do I connect with the team?
-3. How do I identify and solve my first Pull Request?
+3. How do I identify and open my first Pull Request?
 4. How do I propose new features for AppFlowy?
 5. How can I best engage with the community?